 Recalling traditional ways to restore human morality

 In the era of sovereigns, emperors, and kings, people were grounded in morality.
-Their insight into unravelling the mysteries of nature are incomprehensible to modern minds.
+Their insight into unraveling the mysteries of nature is incomprehensible to modern minds.
 When today’s people look at ancient societies from the perspective of modern science and the theory of evolution, they regard their lack of technology and scientific knowledge as ignorance.
 This is due to their own wisdom being insufficient.

 The myths and legends passed through the 5000 years of Chinese history are a reflection of the people of that time.
 Since one’s rule was determined by his level of mastery of the laws of heaven, it was necessary for those who governed to have the ability to freely sense, communicate, and integrate with the energy field of the universe.
 Only those with the highest level of moral sophistication could become sovereigns, emperors, or kings, as only they could exhibit the state of unity between heaven and man.